-Whites, the opposite of blacks… pure white or 100% luminance.
-If your highlights are “blown out,” then you’ll have complete, pure white.
+If your highlights are “blown out,” then you’ll have pure white in those areas.
 Over editing can cause details to be lost due to shifting the highlights too far.

 To have or not to have pure black and pure white in your image?
 That is the question!

 The answer depends on who you ask.
 Some photographers insist that photos should always have a pure black and white point.
 This way, the image will have the full tonal range of light captured.
 Others will disagree.